brnsampson/optional/README.md

 ## How?

 See the example/ directory for a setup for brain-dead config parsing.
-Sure, it's verbose for two real parameters and there are is a lot of boilderplate for what it does, but nothing is going to go wrong and it is fully extendable to a real world project without needing any complicated additional libraries involved.
+Sure, it's verbose for two real parameters and there are is a lot of boilerplate for what it does, but nothing is going to go wrong and it is fully extendable to a real world project without needing any complicated additional libraries involved.
 Don't get me wrong, Cobra and Viper are super powerful and well maintained, but 98% of the time I only really want one command per executable and every time I touch Cobra or Viper I spend at least half an hour reading through documentation.
 Why bother for the vast majority of my